2015 Fuse Project Dragon Boat Festival

 The Fuse Project is a nonprofit 501C3 organization that provides funding and helps implement projects benefitting children along Alabama’s Gulf Coast.
 Fuse Project invests in initiatives and projects that promote health, fitness, education, and social responsibility for our children.
 This year’s Dragon Boat Festival raised $150,000!
 These fundraising efforts will help provide 100 mentors for the Big Brothers Big Sisters program, provide an evening after-school alternative program for the Mobile and Baldwin County school systems, provide funding for soccer for inner city children, provide funding for the Prichard Preparatory Expansion, and provide funding for Fuse Camp at the Exploreum.

 As an associate attorney at Gardberg & Kemmerly, P.C.
-Attorneys at Law I help the injured and disabled throughout the Gulf Coast area, in claims for Social Security disability and veteran’s disability on a daily basis.
+I help the injured and disabled throughout the Gulf Coast area, in claims for Social Security disability and veteran’s disability on a daily basis.
 Events like the Fuse Project Dragon Boat Festival, however, provide me with the opportunity to help others outside of the courtroom.
-If you need help navigating the Social Security or veteran’s disability process, contact myself or one of the other experienced disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free case evaluation.
+If you need help navigating the Social Security or veteran’s disability process, contact myself or one of the other experienced disability attorneys at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.